woossi0/suite/docs/usermanual/source/sysadmin/cors/index.rst

 .. note::

-   Your copy of Jetty in OpenGeo Suite should include a file called :file:`jetty-servlets.jar`, found in your :file:`jetty/lib` directory.
+   Your copy of Jetty in Boundless Suite should include a file called :file:`jetty-servlets.jar`, found in your :file:`jetty/lib` directory.
 If not, it will need to be downloaded separately.

    Target directories: